Note

 The evaluate()

-API only accepts data in the JSONLines format.
+API accepts only data in JSONL format.
 For all built-in evaluators, evaluate()

-requires data in the following format with required input fields.
-See the previous section on required data input for built-in evaluators.
-Sample of one line can look like:
+requires data in the following format with the required input fields.
+See the previous section on the required data input for built-in evaluators.
+The following code snippet is a sample of what one line can look like:

 {